-Emperor towards the community during imperial entrances and visits, more precisely, what the visit of the Emperor wants to "tell" through the elaborate program of the visit or the imperial notes on journeys.
+Imperial entrances and visits as new editions of Medieval "royal entrances" can be reproduced through an analytic process, centred on their discourse and representation.
+There are three levels of analysis within the discourse.
+There is an official discourse which centres upon what is communicated from the Emperor towards the community during imperial entrances and visits, more precisely, what the visit of the Emperor wants to "tell" through the elaborate program of the visit or the imperial notes on journeys.
 Imperial visits and entrances are a display of power oriented towards the community.
 On the other hand, they connote the way in which the Emperor defines himself during the meeting of his subjects, in a register delimited by the pragmatism of such visits, prescribed by Aulic policy and the pompousness of the ceremonial of royal entrances.
-A second level of the analysis of discourse reveals the discourse of the community addressed to the Emperor, the characteristics and components of this discourse which is under the badge of the imaginary.
-A third stage of the discourse can be traced in the field of historiographic and memorialistic literature, narrative sources the majority of which has an ideologising discourse which converges towards dynasticism and the myth of "the good emperor".
+A second level of the analysis of discourse reveals the discourse of the community addressed to the Emperor, the characteristics and components of this discourse which exists under the badge of the imaginary.
+A third stage of the discourse can be traced in the field of historiographic and memorialistic literature, narrative sources, the majority of which have an ideologising discourse which converges towards dynasticism and the myth of "the good emperor."

-The first level of discourse regarding imperial entrances. namely, the official discourse can be accessed first from the socalled Aulic literature which nourishes and creates the image of the Emperor.
+The first level of discourse regarding imperial entrances, namely, the official discourse can be accessed first from the so-called Aulic literature, which nourishes and creates the image of the Emperor.
 Didactic-moralising writings, odes, encomiastic writings and versifications about the coat of arms, project the image of an Emperor, symbol of unlimited power, justice and righteousness.
 This literature delimits an effort of writing in the spirit of a political philosophy which promotes submission to and veneration of an Emperor in conformity with the enlightened absolutism of the 18th century.
 This literature prepares the optimal reception of the monarch during his entrances in the community and his meetings.
-We must mention writers such as S. Micu, Gh. Şincai, S. Vulcan, P. Maior as well as unimportant rhymers and encomiastics.
-This official discourse sustains the whole fabric of meanings and representations of the imperial power in the direct perception of the subjects at their meeting the Emperor.
+We must mention writers such as Samuil Micu, Gheorghe Sincai, Samuil Vulcan, Petru Maior, as well as unimportant encomiastical rhymesters.51 This official discourse sustains the whole fabric of meanings and representations of the imperial power in the direct perception of the subjects at their meeting with the Emperor.
 It introduces and also accompanies imperial entrances, its rhythm and sequences being portioned beforehand by the same Aulic emitter.